 King’s University College is currently the only university in North America to offer the Bachelor of Arts (BA) in Thanatology.
-This unique program gives students several degree options in Thanatology with the option of combining a major or minor in a complementary subject (i.e., Childhood and Social Institutions, Social Justice and Peace Studies or Psychology).
+This unique program gives students several degree options in Thanatology with the option of combining a major or minor in a complementary subject (i.e., Childhood and Youth Studies, Social Justice and Peace Studies or Psychology).
 Our program further incorporates various teaching modalities including in-class instruction, blended learning and experiential learning.
 Although many of our courses are available through distance studies (online), it is not possible to complete an entire undergraduate degree from King's University College at Western University via distance studies/online learning.

 The Thanatology program at King’s offers 3 degree options:

 *The Certificate in Loss, Grief and Bereavement can only be completed alongside an undergraduate degree program at King's